 I tried so many versions of “magical” detox diets and struggled a lot until I understood exactly how it works.
-The concept is really basic – unless you suffer from chronic illness, a detox should be easy to do, adapted to the season and to your own lifestyle.
+The concept is really basic – unless you suffer from chronic illness, a detox should be actually a re-connection with the whole food, an easy to do and intuitive one, adapted to the season and to your own lifestyle.
 For me, it would be impossible to keep a juice-only detox during winter when my body craves warm food.
 Putting lots of pressure on your body and feeling guilty about all the little things that you just can’t handle will not lead you to a balanced state of body and mind.
-Moreover, you will feel stressed, your body will react, and your detox will have no results.
+Moreover, you will feel stressed, your body will react, and your detox will have no results..

 When I plan short periods of detox, I always have in mind two main objectives – nourishing my body with high quality nutrients and keeping my mind calm and focused.
-It may sound overwhelming, but it’s actually easy if you don’t view the detox as a burden or a must-do, but as a treat, a pleasure for your mind and body, and an opportunity to reconnect with your inner self.
-This treat will need your full attention, but it’s just another way to take control over your life and your state of wellness, and to feel and look your best.
+It may sound overwhelming, but it’s actually easy if you don’t view the detox as a stressful must-do, but more as a treat, a pleasure for your mind and body, and an opportunity to reconnect with your inner self.
+It will need your full attention, but it’s just another way to take control over your life and your state of wellness, to feel and look your best.

-I think the best period for a short detox is during the weekend, because you have more time to pay attention to your needs, to prepare the food, and to focus on your thoughts and emotions.
+I think the best period for a short detox is during the weekend, because you have more time to focus on your needs, to mindfully prepare the food, and to pay more attention to your thoughts and emotions.
 However, if you decide to handle your detox during the weekdays, starting on Monday is a great idea, as you can plan everything, shop, and cook during the weekend.

 – Snack carefully – eat nuts and seeds soaked overnight for magnesium intake.

-– Add nourishing and colorful ingredients to your diet, freshly prepared vegetables with greens and legumes.
+– Add nourishing and colorful ingredients to your diet, freshly prepared vegetables with greens, legumes or brown rice.

-– Supplement with superfoods for detoxing the liver – turmeric, ginger, spirulina, lemon.
+– Supplement with superfoods for detoxing the liver – turmeric, ginger, spirulina.

-– Increase fiber intake for flushing out toxins – chia, flaxseeds, greens, broccoli, oranges.
+– Increase fiber intake for flushing out toxins – chia, flaxseed, greens, broccoli, oranges.

 – Drink two liters of filtered water (with lemon, chia seeds, turmeric, ginger, or grapefruit) or herbal tea every day.